I am also an avid lover of corgis, cooking, and practicing self-awareness :)

 Recently, I took an assessment through 16personalities.com, and was typed as INFJ-A:

 "People with this personality type tend to see helping others as their purpose in life.
 Advocates can often be found engaging in rescue efforts and doing charity work.
 However, their real passion is to get to the heart of the issue so that people need not be rescued at all." -- 16personalities.com

-We took the Tilt Assessment for our management course, and this showed us where we tend to point to, but can also tilt to other styles from time to time.
+We took the Tilt Assessment for our management course, Management for Information Professionals, and this showed us where we tend to point to, but can also tilt to other styles from time to time.